Panasonic G9 vs Nikon D80

 - More heavily discounted: Has been around for much longer (launched in August 2006).

-If the count of individual advantages (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (23 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G9 is the clear winner of the match-up (27 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Panasonic G9 vs Nikon D80